 “Mommy, when are you coming to pick me up?” – “When your heart is fully lit, honey.” – part 2

 I’ve made a cool toddler clock for my son Vico, who just started school a few weeks ago.
-He can use the clock to check how long it will be until I pick him up from school.
-It is stressful for him not knowing when we will be reunited again.
-With the clock, I’m hoping to take away his worry so he can enjoy his day more.
-He can’t tell time yet, so I thought of something different using an Arduino.
+Not knowing when we will be reunited is stressful for him.
+I wanted to take away his worries so he can enjoy his day more fully, so I created a little don’t-worry clock which he can use to check how long it will be until I pick him up.
+Because he can’t tell time yet, I thought of something different using an Arduino.
 In part one of this article I shared the first steps toward making this thing and in this part, I’ll (proudly) tell you about the final product and if Vico actually benefited from it.

 Yep, that’s how happy I felt!

-My first idea for the animation for the dot matrix was to turn off one row of LEDs every hour.
+My first idea for the animation with the dot matrix was to turn off one row of LEDs every hour.
 This way it visually counted down (check my mini video in part one).
-If all rows were turned off, school time would be over, and I’d come and pick him up.
+If all rows were turned off, school time would be over and I’d come and pick him up.
 But rows are boring!
-So I thought of a little heart shape, that would fill up over the course of the day.
+So I thought of a little heart shape that would fill up during the course of the day.
 (The video below shows a fast version of the animation.)
 To make thing even more clear for Vico, I stuck a little white heart on top of the dot matrix to enhance the effect.
-Also if for whatever reason the power would fail, the heart would be still there.
-I thought of it to be a little less disappointing for Vico if that would happen.
+Also, if for whatever reason the power would fail, the heart would be still there and it would be a little less of a disappointing for Vico.

-Also, the heart shape has a special meaning for us.
-I often draw a little heart on our wrist with lipliner.
+Besides, the heart shape has a special meaning for us.
+I often draw a little heart on our wrist with lip liner.
 That way, if we miss each other on a work day, daycare day or school day, we can look at our little hearts and feel a little less far apart.

 Later, I realized I should protect the battery better than I did in this project.
-I should be put in some kind of a hard plastic box or something like that.
+It should be put in some kind of a hard plastic box or something like that.
 Batteries like these are vulnerable and need to be tucked safely away as they can cause heat and even fire.
 We don’t want that.
-Maybe a 3d printed custom made container?
+Maybe a 3D printed custom made container?
 I don’t know.
-Any ideas anyone?
+Any ideas, anyone?
 Let me know in the comments below.

 The snack box

 Unfortunately, I didn’t have any time left to sew or attach the toddler clock to Vico’s backpack.
-It was literally the night before school, so I dove into the kitchen cabinets in search for a small box to put the clock in.
+It was literally the night before his first day, so I dove into the kitchen cabinets looking for a small box to put the clock in.
 Luckily I found a little snack box in which the clock neatly fitted.
-It even held the clock in its place tightly, and because of the white lid, it had a cool see-through effect at the top.
+It even held the clock in its place tightly.
+Furthermore, because of the white lid, it had a cool see-through effect.

-Above: The don’t-worry-clock in a little snack box, with cool see-trough effect.
+The don’t-worry clock in a little snack box, with cool see-through effect.